 What is demographic segmentation?

 Demographic segmentation divides your market into groups that share similar characteristics (think census data like age, gender, marital status, income, occupation, ethnicity, education levels, and household sizes).
-A good segmentation strategy helps you find and analyze a lot of demographic data in a short time for market research and promotional purposes.
+A good segmentation strategy helps you find and analyze a lot of demographic data in a short time for market research and promotional purposes to attract potential customers.

-There are many demographic segmentation variables, but some of the most common are:
+There are many demographic segmentation variables (and also demographic segmentation examples) that marketers can study, but some of the most common are:

 - Gender, or the range of attributes relating to and differentiating between masculinity and femininity.